540 Student Conduct

 b.
 Failure of the student or representative of a student organization to appear for or cooperate with a mandated assessment will result in an involuntary withdrawal without further process;

 c.
-The Institution shall also determine whether reasonable modifications of its policies, practices, or procedures could sufficiently mitigate the identified risk;
+The University shall also determine whether reasonable modifications of its internal policies, practices, or procedures could sufficiently mitigate the identified risk;

 d.
-Absent exigent circumstances creating an imminent risk of harm, the Institution will make the decision to involuntary withdraw or suspend based on the threat the student or student organization poses to others;
+Absent exigent circumstances creating an imminent risk of harm, the University will make the decision to involuntarily withdraw or suspend based on the threat the student or student organization poses to others;

-If exigent circumstances warrant the immediate removal of a student or student organization from the institution, the student or student organization will receive, at a minimum, notice and an initial opportunity to present evidence immediately after being placed on the interim involuntary withdrawal or suspension, and the opportunity to initiate full due process within 30 days of the removal.
+2. If exigent circumstances warrant the immediate removal of a student or student organization from the University, the student or student organization will receive, at a minimum, notice and an initial opportunity to present evidence immediately after being placed on the interim involuntary withdrawal or suspension, and the opportunity to initiate full due process within thirty (30) days of the removal.

-1. an error in procedural due process by the body of original jurisdiction which prejudiced the disciplined student or student organization to the extent that he/she was denied a fundamentally fair hearing as a result of the error;
+(1) an error in procedural due process by the adjudicating body which prejudiced the disciplined student or student organization to the extent that a fundamentally fair hearing was denied as a result of the error;

-Appellate procedure: For UDC decisions, the Dean of Students will review the written appeal to determine if the appellant has met the requirements for filing an appeal.
+c.
+The Dean of Students will review the written appeal to determine if the appellant has met the requirements for filing an appeal.
 Appeals which do not allege sufficient grounds shall be denied consideration and dismissed.
 Appeals which do allege sufficient grounds will be accepted for consideration and forwarded to the appellate body.
 The appellate body shall not conduct a re-hearing, but will consider only the record made by the adjudicating body.
 The appellate body may, at its own discretion, permit written or oral statements from the concerned parties in interest at the time the appeal is considered.
-The alternatives available to the appellate body are affirmation of the recommended sanction, reversal of the decision, and return to the original adjudicating body for reconsideration of sanctions only.
+The appellate body will make a recommendation to the Vice President for Student Affairs whether to affirm, modify, or reverse the decision of the UDC or to return the matter to the original adjudicating body for reconsideration.

-H. Effect of Noncooperation.
-A student who fails to respond to a notice of allegations within the specified time frame will have a hold placed on his/her records.
-The hold will be removed at such time as the student has appropriately responded to a notice of an alleged violation(s).
-In the event a student fails to cooperate, ignores, or otherwise does not respond after a reasonable amount of time, he/she may be referred for a hearing before the appropriate University adjudicating body and shall be deemed to have waived the election of a hearing pursuant to the UAPA.
-Decisions may be made in the student’s absence.
+J. Effect of Noncooperation.
+A student who fails to respond to a notice of disciplinary charges and disciplinary conference within the time frame specified will have a hold placed on his/her records.
+The hold will be removed at such time as the sanction imposed has been completed and the matter closed.
+In the event a student or student organization fails to cooperate, ignores, or otherwise does not respond after a reasonable amount of time to a notice of a disciplinary conference, he/she/it will be deemed to have waived the opportunity for a hearing.
+Decisions concerning responsibility and the imposition of sanctions may be made in the student’s absence.

 A. Mediation.
-Students involved in conflict(s) with another individual(s) may elect to have the conflict(s) mediated with the assistance of a third party mediator assigned by the appropriate university official.
+Students or student organizations involved in conflict(s) with another individual(s)/organization(s) may elect to have the conflict(s) mediated with the assistance of a third party mediator assigned by the appropriate university official.
 The Office of Student Conduct must agree that mediation is an appropriate resolution to the presenting disciplinary incident.
-Mediation may never be used for disciplinary matters concerning allegations of sexual assault.
 The following conditions must be accepted by the parties:

-1. All parties involved must willfully agree to the mediation process;
+1. All parties involved must willingly agree to the mediation process;

 2. The resolution that results from the mediation process will be written, signed by all parties, and will bind the parties to the agreed terms until such terms are completed or an alternative agreement is developed by the parties;